Julian22222/PRACTICE/Next_and_NestJS/README-NEST.md

 //will update -> src/ninjas/ninjas.module.ts --> (this will add [NinjasController] to controllers), to register that controller
 ```

+- Controllers define the routes and allow to parse values from the requests and queries from URL, from request body and then we can pass these data down to services or providers, where we have all the logic
 - at the high level controllers are in charge of defining the path, what are the HTTP methods for each of these path.
 - @Controller('ninjas') - tells prefix of your route for all methods within this controller
 - then we need to export a class --> export class NinjasController.
 - inside your controller you need to define your Routes
 - @Get() - inside get method we can provide optional path --> @Get('black').
 This method will have "ninjas/black" path

+1. URL path main structure

 ```JS
 //see --> ninjas.controller.ts